arangodb/docs/3.4/programs.md

 ---
 layout: default
-description: The full ArangoDB package ships with the following programs and tools
+description: We provide full ArangoDB packages the server and client tools as well as client-only packages
+title: Programs and Tools shipped with ArangoDB packages
 ---
 Programs & Tools
 ================